-This Type A lady needs help in so many ways… I love that I have great friends and resources to give me good, practical advice!
+This Type A lady needs help in so many ways… especially when it comes to kids!

 And, as always, base all your actions on the Word of God:

 “Train a child in the way he should go, and when he is old he will not turn from it.” – Proverbs 22:6

 How to Help Your Child Excel in School

 1. Maintain structure.
 Children and teens may complain about your rules, but they need them.
 Maintain a routine after school: snack time – homework – play – dinner – cleanup.
 Children feel protected by structure and perform better with it.

 2. Create a study area.
 Fill it with all the items needed to complete their work.
 Make sure this area is NOT in front of a TV!

 3. Form a positive relationship with your children’s teachers.
 This allows parents to support the teacher and school experience.

 4. Give kids consequences for their choices/behaviors.
 If a child does homework without complaining, praise the child and give a reward such as playing a game with them or spending time together (NOT in front of the TV!)
 If a child refuses to do homework or lies about homework, remove a privilege or make bedtime earlier.
 Allow your child to experience consequences!